rehierl/metalsmith-doctoc/readme.md

   this.contents = $contents;

   //- see Heading.level
+  //- (this.level+X == this.parent.level)
+  //  must be true for some X in [1,+Infinity)
+  //- (this.level+1 == this.parent.level)
+  //  may be true, but does not have to be!
+  //- see RunResponse.dontNormalizeLevelValues
   this.level = $level;

-  //- set to match the node's parent node this.parent = Node;
+  //- set to point to the node's parent node
+  //- there must be a value 'i' such that
+  //  (this.parent.children[i] = this)
+  //- only the root node must assign undefined
+  //  to this property.
+  this.parent = Node;

-  //- for each child in Node*, the following must hold
+  //- for each node in children, the following
-  //  (child.parent == this).
+  //  must be true: (node.parent == this)
-  this.children = [ Node* ];
+  //  for each node in this array. this.children = [ Node* ];

   //- optional